New Year’s Eve. The cusp of two years. One is about to be left behind. The other stretches out ahead.

 The days, weeks, months are blank pages, yet to be filled.
 Uncharted territory, holding the unknown.

 Some days are penciled in with plans, like a wedding or moving house.
 Other times, we’ll also be delighted by a surprise, like discovering a new baby is due.

-Yet, we also know unwanted events will come out of the blue, like an illness or a death, pervading our peace and bring turmoil.
+Yet, we also know unwanted events will come out of the blue, like an illness or a death, pervading our peace and bringing turmoil.

-Sometimes it’s because we bring haunts of the past year.
+Sometimes our uneasiness is because haunts of the past year flow over into the new year.
 The past is no easy thing to untangle, says Kelly Balarie in her book Fear Fighting, there are so many people and parts and perspectives to it—it can seem completely overwhelming,

-We project the past into the future.
-It spills over into the fresh, untouched year ahead.
+Other times, we project the past onto the future.
+And so our worries spill over into the fresh, untouched year ahead.

 So how do we deal with our fear?

 We find two nuggets of advice in scripture: